 Pump vs. gravity vs. bolus.
 Some blenderized formulas are too thick to be used with a pump.
 If the patient does require pump feeding, the formula may need to be strained or diluted with water.
 Be diligent about flushing the tube to avoid clogs.
 And be aware that many food-based formulas have shorter hang times.
-(Austin’s tip: Place the formula bag inside an insulated lunchbox with ice packs to extend the hang time!)
+(Tip from Forrest’s family: Place the formula bag inside an insulated lunchbox with ice packs to extend the hang time!)

 Consider vitamin and mineral needs.
 Food-based formulas — both premade and homemade — may be lacking in micronutrients.
 Consider adding liquid vitamin supplements, as needed, to meet the patient’s needs.